The birth of the Recreator

 I was always creating most of my works in monochrome but after a long time I wanted to do something colorful.
 I got a bunch of brushmarkers for my birthday and I drew the most iconic scene from the story when Saael wakes a dead flower for Sage.

 The biggest break-through was when I made my first watercolor-based illustration for the Recreator.
-After I saw Abigail Larson's artworks and learned about her creating method, I tried it out and I fell in love with this process.
+After I saw Abigail Larson's artworks and learned about her creating method, I tried it and I fell in love with this technique.